Ganesha2282882/FloppyStash-disks/README.md

 www.winworldpc.com

 __Note__: Apparently, WinWorld and it's CMS is in beta right now.
-My pref is to not use IPFS even though it has benifits.
+My pref is to not use IPFS even though it has bens.